Top 10 BI Tools in 2026 (with Pricing, AI Features & Enterprise Fit)

 Apache Superset

-Apache Superset is a powerful open-source BI platform built for technical teams.
-It supports complex SQL-based analytics, interactive dashboards, and scalable data visualization for high-volume datasets.
+Apache Superset is a powerful open-source business intelligence platform designed for technical teams and data professionals.
+It supports advanced SQL-based analytics, interactive dashboards, and rich data visualizations.
+With strong scalability and performance, it is well-suited for handling large, high-volume datasets efficiently.

 SQL Editor (SQL Lab): Write and visualize SQL queries in real time.